Trinity (TRN)

 13. Is Now The Time To Buy Trinity?

-Trinity doesn’t pass our quality test.
-To kick things off, its revenue has declined over the last five years.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its cash profitability fell over the last five years.
+Trinity’s business quality ultimately falls short of our standards.
+To kick things off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+While its expanding operating margin shows the business has become more efficient, the downside is its cash profitability fell over the last five years.
 On top of that, its cash burn raises the question of whether it can sustainably maintain growth.

-Wall Street analysts have a consensus one-year price target of $25.50 on the company (compared to the current share price of $27.56).
+Wall Street analysts have a consensus one-year price target of $28.50 on the company (compared to the current share price of $33.83), implying they don’t see much short-term potential in Trinity.